euc-dev/ws1-sdk-intelligence/docs/Android/crittercism-config.md

 ### delaySendingAppLoad ()

-Determines if Workspace ONE Intelligence SDK delays automatic app load events until the developer calls sendAppLoadData.
+Determines if Omnissa Intelligence SDK delays automatic app load events until the developer calls sendAppLoadData.

-By default, the return value is False and Workspace ONE Intelligence SDK automatically reports an app load event when Workspace ONE Intelligence SDK is initialized.
+By default, the return value is False and Omnissa Intelligence SDK automatically reports an app load event when Omnissa Intelligence SDK is initialized.

 The delay app load feature is most often used to delay counting an app load until after a user has passed a login screen.